Avast SecureLine VPN Review: Is it Worth the Price?

 No Browsing Data Logs

-Avast SecureLine VPN doesn’t retain your browsing data, but it does collect some data, including connection timestamps and the amount of data transmitted.
+Avast SecureLine VPN doesn’t retain your browsing data, but it does collect some data, including connection timestamps and the amount of data transmitted, as well as billing information.

 Country DL (Mbps) UL (Mbps) Ping Idle (ms) Ping DL (ms) Ping UL (ms)